A Corridor Access Request (CAR) is an application for a permit to carry out works within the road reserve.

-A CAR is required for, but not limited to, the following activities:
+This includes, but is not limited to, the following activities:

 - The placement of any pipe, duct, pole, cabinet or other structure below, on or above the road reserve